 The Kaleidoscope Project is an intermediary of John Rex Endowment.
 We work with community agencies to improve places and spaces where children live, play, and grow.
 We focus on capacity building of partner organizations to concentrate on systemic issues that increase vulnerabilities specifically for black and brown children in Wake County.

-We seek to: Mobilize a network of organizations and groups working directly with families most challenged with structural racism to create places that strengthen child mental health.
+We seek to: mobilize a network of organizations and community groups working alongside families most affected by structural racism, building environments that support and strengthen children’s mental health.

 Together,